 Controlling Access to Objectionable Material

 With the enactment of the Child Safe Viewing Act of 2007, the FCC began looking at blocking technologies for devices in addition to televisions.
-The Act directed the FCC to begin a study of:
+The Act directs the FCC to begin a study of:

 - the existence and availability of advanced blocking technologies that are compatible with various communications devices;